gkayode/gkayode.github.io/_pages/projects.md

 This project involved time-series analysis & forecast for the company's core  product called "Card-Linked Offer".
 More specifically, the project involved aggregating data from multiple sources, cleaning & parsing, then building robust forecast models.
 One major question I sought to provide an answer to was: "Who will be the top 3 best-performing merchants for Q1 2024?"

-A reprository containing just the CLO forcast aspect of the project can be accessed [here](https://github.com/gkayode/clo_forecast)
+A repository containing just the CLO forcast aspect of the project can be accessed [here](https://github.com/gkayode/clo_forecast)

 ---